nickoine/analyst_v1/README.md

 ## Non-Goal

-This project does not aim to be a complete SaaS product or fully production decommissioning platform.
+This project does not aim to be a complete SaaS product or fully production decomposition platform.
 Its purpose is to demonstrate architecture and implementation quality in an AI backend system.

 ## Summary

 This project is a structured LLM orchestration backend built around a three-stage agent pipeline.
-Its value is not only in the decommissioning analysis use case, but in the engineering pattern behind it:
+Its value is not only in the decomposition analysis use case, but in the engineering pattern behind it:

 - clean boundaries,
 - typed contracts,